-- Three year old Kindergarten program (must turn 3 by the 30th April)
+- Three-year-old Kindergarten program (must turn 3 by the 30th April)

-- Four year old Kindergarten program (must turn 4 by the 30th April)
+- Four-year-old Kindergarten program (must turn 4 by the 30th April)

 In the early childhood setting curriculum is defined by all the interactions, experiences, activities and routines and events, planned and unplanned, that occur in an environment designed to foster children’s learning and development.
 The Framework puts children’s learning at the core and comprises three inter-related elements: Principles, Practice and Learning Outcomes.
 All three elements are fundamental to early childhood pedagogy and curriculum decision-making.
-Curriculum encompasses all the interactions, experiences, routines and events, planned and unplanned, that occurs in an environment designed to foster children’s learning and development.
+The curriculum encompasses all the interactions, experiences, routines and events, planned and unplanned, that occurs in an environment designed to foster children’s learning and development.
 The emphasis in the Framework is on the planned or intentional aspects of the curriculum.
 Children are receptive to a wide range of experiences.
 What is included or excluded from the curriculum affects how children learn, develop and understand the world.
 The Framework supports a model of curriculum decision-making as an ongoing cycle.
 This involves educators drawing on their professional knowledge, including their in-depth knowledge of each child.
 Working in partnership with families, educators use the Learning Outcomes to guide their planning for children’s learning.
 In order to engage children actively in learning, educators identify children’s strengths and interests, choose appropriate teaching strategies and design the learning environment.

 Yes, a minimum of two days.

 We assess the waiting list on a monthly basis or if a vacancy opens.
 The waiting list is assessed a month before your requested enrolment date.
-Positions are offered according to the days requested, your child’s age and availabilities in the room.
+Positions are offered according to the days requested, your child’s age and availabilities in the room/centre.

 For many children who enter our centre, it is the first experience of being separated from their parents/families.
-To overcome separation anxiety, it is important that parents and educators work together to build that special relationship which ensures the transition from home to our centre is as smooth and anxiety free as possible.
+To overcome separation anxiety, it is important that parents and educators work together to build that special relationship which ensures the transition from home to our centre is as smooth and anxiety-free as possible.
 Even if your child has been separated from you before, they will undergo an adjustment period.
-Orientation plays an important role within the settling process of your child.
+Orientation plays an important role in the settling process of your child.
 Our recommended steps ensure each child’s transition is a successful and positive one.

-We recommend you arrive at 9.30am and stay with your child for one hour.
+Orientation 1: We recommend you arrive at 9.30am and stay with your child for one hour.
 This is a suitable time for your child to explore their new environment whilst having someone familiar around.
 It is also a good opportunity to get to know your child’s educator and discuss your child’s routine and interests.

-We recommend you arrive at the same time as orientation number one and pass on any relevant information to the educator.
+Orientation 2: We recommend you arrive at the same time as orientation number one and pass on any relevant information to the educator.
 We suggest you leave your child for two hours at the centre to assist them to become familiar with the new environment, and educators.

 We actively seek and encourage families to be involved in our service.
 This can range from evaluating and adding input to your child’s program and observations, sharing skills and experiences that the children and the program will benefit from.
 If you are interested please see the educator in your room to organise a suitable time to participate within the program.

 Breakfast, Morning Tea, Lunch, Afternoon tea and a light snack for supper.
 Milk, water and S26 formula are provided throughout the day.
 Sippy cups are also provided for the Toddler Room.
-We provide sheets, blankets, wet wipes and nappies.

 We ask parents to bring: